 A: Quorum.
 A majority of the shares entitled to vote, represented in person or by proxy, is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
-As of the Record Date, 25,170,856 shares of our common stock were issued and outstanding.
+As of the Record Date, 25,606,040 shares of our common stock were issued and outstanding.
 A majority of those shares will constitute a quorum for the purpose of electing directors and adopting proposals at the Annual Meeting.
 If you submit a valid proxy or attend the Annual Meeting, your shares will be counted to determine whether there is a quorum.

 Vote Required.
 Directors are elected by a plurality of the shares present in person or by proxy at the Annual Meeting and entitled to vote on the election of directors.
 A plurality means that the nominees with the greatest number of votes are elected as directors up to the maximum number of directors to be chosen at the Annual Meeting.
-The proposal to ratify the selection of our independent registered public accounting firm, and all other items that are properly presented at the Annual Meeting, will be determined by the affirmative vote of the greater of (a) the holders of a majority of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote or (b) a majority of the minimum number of shares of common stock entitled to vote that would constitute a quorum.
+The proposal to ratify the selection of our independent registered public accounting firm and, other than the say-on-pay and say-when-on-pay proposals, all other items that are properly presented at the Annual Meeting, will be determined by the affirmative vote of the greater of (a) the holders of a majority of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote or (b) a majority of the minimum number of shares of common stock entitled to vote that would constitute a quorum.
+If the advisory say-on-pay resolution in this Proxy Statement receives more votes "for" than "against," then it will be deemed to be approved.
+The frequency that receives the most votes for the advisory say-when-on-pay proposal will be deemed to be the frequency recommended by our shareholders.
+The say-on-pay and say-when-on-pay votes are advisory and are not binding on the board of directors.